 Combination Therapy For Teal

-The distinction between permanent and temporary seeds lies in the rate at which radioactivity is deposited into the prostate.
+The treatment recommended depends upon which subtype of Intermediate Risk a patient’s cancer falls into.
+For example, in patients with Favorable Intermediate-Risk prostate cancer, permanent seed implants alone are preferred.
+On the other hand, the Unfavorable IntermediateRisk subtype tends to behave more like High-Risk.
+In these men, a combination of seed radiation and intensity modulated radiation therapy (IMRT) is used.
 There is no evidence that either type of seed implant is superior to the other in terms of cancer cure rates.
 When combined with seeds, IMRT is usually delivered over an approximately four to five-week period and may commence several weeks prior to or after the seed implant.
-At Sloan Kettering, our preference is to perform the seed implant prior to the IMRT.
-The total course of combined therapy with seeds plus IMRT is usually completed over two months.

 Sean M. McBride, MD, MPH is a board-certified radiation oncologist with an expertise in treating primary genitourinary (prostate, bladder, kidney, and testicular) and head and neck (oral cavity, base of tongue, tonsil, larynx, hypopharynx, sinus, nasopharynx, and thyroid) malignancies.
 Dr. McBride works with a dedicated team of medical oncologists, surgeons, and medical physicists to help deliver individualized care using sophisticated radiation therapy techniques including image-guided, stereotactic radiosurgery (IGRT), intensity modulated radiation therapy (IMRT), and brachytherapy.